zwsnail/RabbitMQ-demo/README.md

 ```$connection = new AMQPStreamConnection('localhost', 5672, 'guest', 'guest)```

->You could change or add the login name&password via the management-page:  **localhost:15672**
+>🆔 You could change or add the login name&password via the management-page:  **localhost:15672**

 #### 4.How to use